We Work for You

 Any injury that occurs at work needs to be reported to your supervisor.
 Your Human Resources Department will help you to fill out paperwork and begin a new Workers’ Compensation claim.
 Filing a claim is important and necessary, so make sure you file right away.

 In order to do the best job possible, we will have the injured worker fill out paperwork prior to the visit.
-You can download the forms and fill them out ahead of time.
+You can download the forms here.

-Don’t speak English?
-If you need a translator, please contact your Workers’ Compensation adjuster and inform them that you will need an interpreter for your visit.
-When scheduling your appointment, let the receptionist know that an interpreter is needed and we will be ready to assist you.
+If you need a translator, when scheduling your appointment let our receptionist know that an interpreter is needed and we will be ready to assist you.

-This is a partial list; we are constantly expanding our ability to treat our patients.
-If you do not see your Workers Compensation carrier or Medical Provider Network (MPN) listed here, give us a call.
-Odds are we can treat you.
+This is a partial list; we are constantly expanding to improve our ability to treat our patients.
+If you do not see your Workers' Compensation carrier or Medical Provider Network (MPN) listed here, give us a call.

 - Alpha Fund